Dmgvol/GhostrunnerRNG/README.md

 ## Open Beta Version
 After months of hard work, we're excited to announce the open beta for this project!

+Trailer: <Link>

 ### Which elements it modifies/randomizes?
 - Enemies(all types)
 - Shield Orbs
 - Checkpoints

 ### Which Levels?
-All classic levels, including a few cybervoid levels:
+~All~ Most classic levels, including a few cybervoid levels:

 - Awakening
 - Look Inside